LeadingZero72/LoveSpeech/README.md

 Private Encryption for Social Media.
 Disguise your posts, only your friends can read.

-With this app you encrypt your shitposts, which are secured with a password, disguised as foreign symbolism and decorated with emojis to make it look funnier.
+With this app you encrypt your shitposts, which are secured with a password, disguised as occult symbolism and decorated with emojis to make it look funnier.
 Only friends will be able to read your messages.
 For everyone else it will remain a mysterious wonder.

 There are 30 amazing app themes for every user.